Tools to reduce stress and improve wellbeing for your whole family.

 With Hannah Saulbrey Ross

-Mindful Parenting is an intensive 8-week course, including over 20 hours of instruction and coaching on mindfulness.
+Mindful Parenting is an intensive 8-week course of 16 hours of instruction and coaching on mindfulness.

 We ask that participants make a commitment to daily practice of 15-20mins between sessions.
 We appreciate that it’s often difficult to carve out extra time for something new in lives that are already very busy and crowded.
 However, the commitment to spend time in between the sessions will mean that you will gain the maximum benefit from the course.

 In the event of a Covid related lockdown, classes will be moved to online zoom sessions.

 To begin your enrolment or register your interest in the course, please provide your details below.

 Bitsika, V., & Sharpley, C.F.
 (2004).
 Stress, anxiety and depression among parents of children with Autism Spectrum Disorder.
 Australian Journal of Guidance and Counselling, 14(2), 151-161.